mdcpp/mdoj/judger/readme.md

 ### Docker

-Run with default(no config file) config, judger would generate config automatically.
+Run with default config in privileged container, judger would generate config automatically.

-### Kubernetes
+### Podman & Kubernetes

 both user namespace and user cgroup is available to K8s, consider using it.